We ran at each other like barbarians. Whoever got this last point won the match. I used the advice of our teacher, and lunged for her leg.

 The fighting sets were Delaney and me; my mom and dad; and the two other boys.

 Not us, not us, I thought.

 Lucky me.
 Ougflak handed us a small shield and a fake sword and said we were playing to five points.
 Using his sword, he scratched the fighting circle in the dirt.
 We started on separate sides of the ring, and we began to fight.
 Delaney got me in the arm, which gave her one point.
 The next round started, and I got a point.
 Tied 1-1.
 Then, she hit me in the stomach, four points for her total.
 One for me.
 I tried to keep my head clear, and got myself another point.
 She was still ahead, 4-2.
 If I could hit her in the stomach or back, I would be given three points and win the game.

 I enjoyed Gladiator school for two main reasons:

 1) I didn’t have to listen to an audio guide, and

 2) I had my parents’ permission to fight with my sister.

 We had a lot of fun learning about the gladiator games, but I don’t understand how people enjoyed watching the real thing.
 It’s hard to believe that for hundreds of years, this was their major form of entertainment.

-I would much rather go to the movies.
+I would much rather go to the mall and movies.